Not only does German have some uniquely expressive words, but German idioms also fill everyday needs you didn't even know you had!

 Translation: to dive (in the context of soccer)

-Soccer players sometimes deliberately let themselves fall.
-This is a tactical move and the motion can be reminiscent of a slightly less graceful version of the bird Schwalbe (swallow). ⚽🐦
+Soccer players sometimes deliberately let themselves fall as a tactical move.
+Because the motion can be reminiscent of a slightly less graceful version of the bird Schwalbe (swallow), it is called eine Schwalbe machen. ⚽🐦

 (keinen) Bock haben